elixir-cloud-aai/cookiecutter-python/README.md

 ## Disclamer

-Some of the links and images have been hardcoded with `ELIXIR Cloud & AAI`'s assets in the documentation, please update them manually if needed. **Only `README.md` and `images/` directory need to be changed.**
+Some of the links and images have been hardcoded with `ELIXIR Cloud & AAI`'s assets in the documentation, please update them manually if needed.
+These assets **MUST** be included for projects owned by ELIXIR Cloud & AAI, but **MUST NOT** be included for projects that are not (personal projects, projects owned by other orgs).

+**Only`markdown` files and `images/` directory need to be changed.**

 ## Contributing